 Like what you see?
 Learn more about our membership programs.

 Thyroid problems can be treated effectively with the help of a functional medicine doctor.
 However, if they’re left untreated, they can lead to serious complications.
 An overactive thyroid can lead to issues including heart problems, brittle bones, eye problems, sore skin, and more.
 An underactive thyroid can lead to long-term issues with heart health, mental health, nerves, and fertility.

 You deserve an abundant life with optimal health and freedom from illness.
 If any of this sounds familiar and you want to start the journey toward reclaiming your health, we welcome you to schedule a free discovery call to learn about your options.

-Reclaim your health at our functional medicine office in Johnson City, Tennessee.
+Reclaim your health.
 Speak to our friendly team today.

 Tri-Cities Functional Medicine is located in Johnson City, Tennessee, and serves patients throughout East Tennessee and into Virginia and North Carolina.
 These areas include but are not limited to: Washington County, TN, Sullivan County, TN, Carter County, TN, Greene County, TN, Knox County, TN, Bristol, TN, Holston Valley, TN, Tri-Cities, TN, Walnut Hill, TN, Elizabethton, TN, Greeneville, TN, Morristown, TN, Blountville, TN, Bluff City, TN, Kingsport, TN, Jonesborough, TN, Colonial Heights, TN, Limestone, TN, Knoxville, TN, Bristol, VA, and Abingdon, VA.